sdroege/gstreamer-rs/docs/gstreamer/docs.md

 ## `toc`
 a `Toc` to set.
 <!-- struct TypeFindFactory -->
-These functions allow querying informations about registered typefind functions.
+These functions allow querying information about registered typefind functions.
 How to create and register these functions is described in the section <link linkend="gstreamer-Writing-typefind-functions">
 "Writing typefind functions"`</link>`.